tfpk/lifetimekata/exercises/03_lifetime_elision/README.md

 The two rules that we'll learn in this chapter are:

 1. Each place that an input lifetime is left out (a.k.a 'elided') is filled in with it's own lifetime.
-2. If there's only one lifetime on all the input references, that lifetime is assigned to all output lifetimes.
+2. If there's exactly one lifetime on all the input references, that lifetime is assigned to all output lifetimes.

 Let's see how those rules affect the above two examples, and an example from the last chapter: